Universal-Basic-Compute/serenissima/backend/docs/engine.md

 **Script**: `backend/ais/bidonlands.py`

-Every day at 7:00 PM UTC, the AI land bidding system allows AI users to participate in the land market:
+Every day at 7:00 PM UTC, the AI land bidding system allows AI citizens to participate in the land market:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it checks their compute balance and existing bids
+2. For each AI citizen, it checks their compute balance and existing bids
-3. For lands with income potential, AI users will:
+3. For lands with income potential, AI citizens will:
    - Place new bids (at 30x the land's last income) if they have sufficient compute
    - Increase existing bids by 14% if they already have a bid on the land
-4. AI users only bid if they have at least twice the bid amount in their compute balance
+4. AI citizens only bid if they have at least twice the bid amount in their compute balance
 5. An admin notification is created with statistics about all bidding activity

 This process creates a dynamic land market with AI participation, ensuring that valuable lands receive competitive bids even without human players bidding on them.